dotnet/docs-aspire/docs/azure/integrations-overview.md

 ### Azure provisioning Bicep

 The Azure provisioning libraries generate Bicep files that define the Azure resources in your app host.
 The generated Bicep files are output alongside the manifest file when you publish your app.
 The generated Bicep is a starting point and can be customized to meet your specific requirements.
-For more information, see [Customize provisioning infrastructure](#customize-provisioning-infrastructure).
+For more information, see [Azure provisioning customization](#azure-provisioning-customization).

 #### Azure App Configuration defaults